scroll to top

 The Talent Triad was designed to serve citizen stakeholders and facilitate the success of:

-• The Alabama Credential Registry is an online resource that enables Alabama education and training providers to register the credentials they issue, including certificates, licenses, degrees and non-degree credentials, creating a real-time outlook for the full array of credentials available to learners in the state.
-Unlike other credential registries, Alabama’s goes a step further to describe the competencies that learners gain in completing these credentials.
-That work is organized through the state’s Competency Ontology, and results in what the state calls the “DNA” for in-demand jobs--the skills and knowledge that drive in-demand jobs.
+• The Alabama Credential Registry is an online resource that enables Alabama’s education and training providers to register their programs and affiliated credentials and skills learned and earned.
+The Alabama Credential Registry includes both degree and non-degree programs and is inclusive of all credential awards: short- and long-term industry certificates, certifications & licenses; degree and non-degree issued credentials; apprenticeships; etc. The Alabama Credential Registry creates a real-time outlook for the full array of programs available to learners in the state.
+Unlike other credential registries, Alabama’s goes a step further to describe the skills and competencies that learners gain while in-progress and upon completion of these programs.
+This work is organized to support the state’s Competency Ontology, and results in what the state calls the “DNA” for in-demand jobs supporting industry relevance and alignment, as well as supporting stackable learning pathways and credit for prior learning.
+The Alabama Credential Registry also supports the Compendium of Valuable Credentials review process, which is legislated in Alabama to ensure program relevancy, as well as the issuing of validated credentials and skills.

 Executive Summary

 Like other states, employers in Alabama are reporting difficulty in finding the talent they need to fill open positions and advance business goals.
-Rather than re-creating the ineffective workforce solutions of the past, Alabama is heeding the global call for a shift to a skills-based economy as a solution and is facilitating a first in the US skills-based talent marketplace for employers and job seekers.
+Rather than continuing to rely on the ineffective workforce solutions of the past, Alabama forged a unification and alignment strategy that focuses on a skills-based economy as a solution and is facilitating a first in the US talent marketplace for employers, students, and jobseekers.

-The Talent Triad prioritizes the needs of employers in the design of a solution to statewide talent shortages and demonstrates an emerging best practice for how states can support employers and job seekers in a skills-based economy.
+The Talent Triad prioritizes the needs of employers in the design of a solution to solve statewide talent shortages and demonstrates an emerging best practice for how states can support employers and jobseekers in a unified workforce economy.
 Alabama realized early on the importance of engaging employers in the design of a solution and set up both formal and informal opportunities for employers to engage with state legislators, state agencies, industry associations, and chambers of commerce, as well as the ability to test solutions and provide feedback.
-With over 19 state agencies involved, the Talent Triad is able to reach employers in all corners of the state and in every industry from small businesses to global companies.
+With a statewide and population-level strategy implemented, the Talent Triad is able to reach employers in all corners of the state and in every industry from small businesses to global companies.

 Key Takeaways

-The Alabama Talent Triad makes skills-based hiring possible by aligning education and training programs to skills and validating them in digital learning records so any employer in the state can implement recruiting, hiring, and advancing employees based on validated skills.
+The Alabama Talent Triad aligns and validates education and training programs as well as the credentials and skills achieved via Learning & Employment records so any employer in the state can implement recruiting, hiring, and advancing employees based on those program outcomes.

-In this way, the Talent Triad offers, for free, what other platforms and products do not by connecting Alabamians more efficiently and effectively with jobs and employers with qualified candidates based on what they know and can do.
+In this way, the Talent Triad offers what other platforms and products do not by connecting Alabamians more efficiently and effectively with in-demand jobs using an industry-first approach, skills as the common currency, validated LERs, and a unified and interoperable solution.

-1. The Talent Triad supports employers to translate existing job descriptions into skills-based job descriptions.
-This not only enables employers to get specific about the skills they need, but also sends a strong signal about in-demand skills into the marketplace.
+• The Talent Triad supports employers’ ability to quickly translate and expand existing job descriptions into robust skill statements using predefined Skills PACKs (professional abilities, competencies, and knowledge) and trusted education program credentials.
+This not only enables employers to get specific about the skills they need but also sends a strong signal about in-demand skills into the marketplace.

-2. The Talent Triad enables employers to adjust each position description according to their unique needs, filtering for candidates with certain experience and competency levels.
+• The Talent Triad enables employers to adjust each position description according to their unique needs, filtering for candidates with certain skills, credentials, and experiences.

-3. The Talent Triad provides validated skills and competencies to employers using a digital learning and employment record (LER).
-These new skills based transcripts eliminate the need for job seekers to spend hours searching for potential roles.
-The platform connects workers to job descriptions based on their validated skills and competencies, and even suggests additional learning opportunities for workers to continue to build their skills for roles that are beyond their current skill sets.
+• The Talent Triad provides validated skills and credentials to employers using a digital LER.
+These new skills-based transcripts eliminate the need for jobseekers to spend hours searching for potential roles.
+The platform connects workers to employer job descriptions based on their validated skills and credentials and even suggests additional learning opportunities for workers to continue to build their skills and credentials for roles that are beyond their current skill sets.

-4. The Talent Triad reduces costs to recruit new talent and can eliminate cumbersome background checks for credentials and licensure.
-The job seeker now has a digital, verified transcript of what they know and can do rather than sharing a resume with information that has to be verified by the employer producing extra costs and prolonging time to securing a hire.
+• The Talent Triad reduces costs to recruit new talent and can eliminate cumbersome background checks for credentials and licensure.
+The jobseeker now has a digital, verified transcript of what they know and can do rather than sharing a resume with information that has to be verified by the employer producing extra costs and prolonging time to securing a hire.

-Moving beyond resume platforms and job sites, the Talent Triad is a true skills-based talent marketplace designed to reduce pain points for employers and job seekers, while building a comprehensive systemic understanding for policy makers and system leaders of both the talent supply and demand in the state.
+Moving beyond resume platforms and job sites, the Talent Triad is a true unified talent marketplace designed to reduce pain points for employers and jobseekers, while building a comprehensive systemic understanding for policy makers and system leaders of both the talent supply and demand in the state.

 Issue Overview

 Over decades, many studies and reports point to a lack of shared language to explain communication breakdowns and poor alignment between academic and workforce programming and local labor needs.
-This misalignment is real and cannot be fixed solely with programs or enhanced partnerships.
-The Talent Triad, however, is powering deep connections between Alabama’s employers and education providers using the shared language of competencies, presented as Skills in the experience.
+This misalignment is real and cannot be fixed solely with siloed programs and partnerships.
+The Talent Triad is powering deep connections between Alabama’s employers and education providers using the shared language of skills.

 A primary benefit to employers using the Talent Triad is the matching facilitated by the platform, which connects qualified candidates with validated skills to jobs.
-While “skills- based hiring” is a growing trend, it has focused to a large extent on simply removing degree requirements from job descriptions.
-While this can remove a barrier for people applying to jobs who may not have applied, it does not fully base hiring decisions on skills.
+While “skills-based hiring” is a growing trend and the conversations have largely been focused on simply removing degree requirements from job descriptions, skills-based hiring does not solely base hiring decisions on skills.

 Upskilling and Advancement

 Employers using the Talent Triad may also benefit from having more discrete data and insights about employees’ competencies once they are onboarded.
 Many companies spend considerable resources providing training and upskilling opportunities for employees.
-With more specific detail about what employees know and can do, employers may be able to create more tailored learning programs and use incumbent employees’ talents more effectively.
-Improved development and advancement opportunities may contribute to increased retention and promotion, both of which save employers money over a period of time.
+With validated LERs about what employees know and can do, employers may be able to create more tailored learning programs and use incumbent employees’ talents more effectively.
+Improved development and advancement opportunities may contribute to increased retention and promotion, both of which are cost savers for employers.

 Several design principles for employer engagement and value-add are emerging.
-The Talent Triad is creating best practice in this area and offers these principles based on lessons learned early on.
+The Talent Triad creates best practice in this area and offers these principles based on lessons learned early on.

-1. Engage Employers Early.
-Engage Employers Intentionally.
+• Engage Employers Early.
+Engage Employers early and intentionally.
 The Talent Triad prioritized employer needs in the planning, design, and early implementation of the platform, not after it was built.
-Specifically, the Talent Triad leverages existing industry relationships, business organizations, and nonprofits focused on economic mobility to understand specific needs for employers, complementing existing systems and products to drive business impact.
+Specifically, the Talent Triad leverages existing industry relationships, business organizations, and nonprofits focused on economic mobility to understand specific needs for employers, complementing existing systems, and products to drive business impact.
 The Talent Triad also creates venues to collect substantive information, feedback, and insights from employers, which are supporting iterations of the platform itself.

-2. Innovating with Skills.
-The most important and transformational aspect of the Talent Triad compared to other workforce or economic development efforts is the creation and use of a common language for competencies.
+• Innovating with Skills.
+The most important and transformational aspect of the Talent Triad compared to other workforce or economic development efforts is the creation and use of a common language for skills.
 Underpinning the platform is the statewide competency ontology.
-Based on real job descriptions, the Talent Triad creates shared competencies that can connect learning gained through Alabama’s educational institutions with skills required for employment.
-This enables accurate matching of candidates with roles, supports analysis of skills demands within companies and across industries, and, importantly, enables education and employers to speak the same language.
+Based on real job descriptions, trusted education and training programs, and industry sectoral partnerships, the Talent Triad creates shared skills that can connect learning gained through Alabama’s educational institutions with skills required for employment.
+This enables accurate matching of candidates with roles, supports analysis of skill demands within companies and across industries, and, importantly, enables education and employers to speak the same language.
 This removes barriers for candidates without sacrificing specificity, context, and unique situations for employers.

-3. Close the Loop.
-Learning and employment records themselves are important because they are portable, transparent, and often verified accounts of learner experiences and learning.
-However, unless these records are connected to employers’ needs—jobs, competencies, and other needs— they do not necessarily add more value to learners and workers than a well-done LinkedIn profile.
+• Close the Loop.
+Learning & Employment records themselves are important because they are portable, transparent, and often verified accounts of learner experiences and learning.
+However, unless these records are connected to employers’ needs—jobs, skills, and other needs— they do not necessarily add more value to learners and workers than a well-done LinkedIn profile.
 The Talent Triad was built with the intent that the platform would create a true connection between employers, candidates and learning systems, enabling all three sectors to work in response to each other.

-4. Employer Practices Matter.
+• Employer Practices Matter.
 While the Talent Triad was built to streamline talent acquisition and upskilling for employers, businesses must continue to shift their practices to benefit fully.
-Whether building skills-based job descriptions or creating upskilling and advancement opportunities for incumbent employees, to use the Talent Triad to its best potential, employers need to adapt their workflows & methodologies.
-Fow now, the Triad is working to interoperate within existing employer workflows and systems like human resource information systems and firms that conduct background checks.
+Whether building more robust job descriptions or creating upskilling and advancement opportunities for incumbent employees, to use the Talent Triad to its best potential, employers need to adapt their workflows and methodologies.
+For now, the Talent Triad is working to interoperate within existing employer workflows and systems like human resource information systems and firms that conduct background checks.
 The leadership team continues to explore how best to support the needs of employers, with the philosophy that interoperability is key to the success of any future needs identified.

 Action Items